Basic Officer Leaders Course

 The Basic Officer Leader Course (BOLC) is a two-phased training course designed to commission officers and prepare them for service in the United States Army.
 Prospective officers complete Phase I (BOLC A) as either a cadet (United States Military Academy or Reserve Officers' Training Corps) or an officer candidate (Officer Candidate School (United States Army)) before continuing on to BOLC B as Second Lieutenants.
 If BOLC B is not completed within two years of commissioning, 2LTs will be administratively separated from the service unless there are extenuating circumstances.
-This a progressive model designed to produce US Army officers with leadership skills, small unit tactics and certain branch-specific capabilities.
+This is a progressive model designed to produce US Army officers with leadership skills, small unit tactics and certain branch-specific capabilities.

 BOLC A

 The majority of Army officers start in Phase I of BOLC pre-commissioning training through the Reserve Officers' Training Corps, Officer Candidate School, or the United States Military Academy.
 At this stage officer candidates learn basic leadership skills and small unit tactics.

 Direct commissioned officers (primarily medical/dental, legal and chaplains) not from a pre-commission training source must attend the Direct Commission Course (DCC) in place of BOLC A. DCC consists of a six-week course at Ft.
 Benning, Georgia or Ft Sill, OK (AMEDD).
 The primary purpose of this training is to provide basic military training to obtain the skills necessary to continue on to BOLC B. DCC is required for all direct-commissioned officers regardless of prior service experience.